ethan-shmargad/learning-library/security-library/database/secure-legacy-application/reset-your-environment/reset-your-environment.md

 ## Introduction

-In this lab, we will show you how to teardown you Glassfish HR application and terminate the ATP instance.
+In this lab, we will show you how to teardown your Glassfish HR application and terminate the ATP instance.
 This will reset your environment to as it was before.

 ### Objectives